jdc-cunningham/time-in-editor/tutorial/DEVLOG.md

 this is working...
 I'm just going to write a quick second to whatever formatter, test it then get this thing installed

+8:35 PM

+lol I've written a time formatter before but I still get mixed up a bit with the whole modulus remainder thing and guard clauses

+install a package bro

+days > hours > minutes > seconds

+8:55 PM

+okay this seems passable, need to add and start using